ibm-cloud-docs/hcx-migration-vmware/vcda.md

 ## Deployment Models Overview
 {: #Deployment-overview}

-IBM Cloud® for VCF as a Service provides the VMware Cloud Director™ platform as either a dedicated or shared managed service.
+IBM Cloud® for VCF as a Service provides the VMware Cloud Director™ platform as either a dedicated single tenant  or a shared multi tenant managed service.

 IBM® performs the configuration, hosting, operations, and lifecycle management of the VMware® by Broadcom software so you can quickly deploy your VMware-based cloud computing environments.
 Compute resources are available as either dedicated or multitenant hosts that use IBM Cloud bare metal servers.
 Dedicated single-tenant VMware sites provide additional isolation and support multiple host configuration options to support flexible workload requirements.